seritatheresa/ibm-certs/README.md

 # ibm-certs
-Repository for Data Science certification projects
+This is a repository for Data Science certification projects.